Skip to content

 portainer_feature

-The difficulty of maintaining and deploying containers is eliminated with Portainer: A genuinely platform-independent container-native application deployment and management solution is what Portainer aims to achieve.
+A genuinely platform-independent container-native application deployment and management solution is what Portainer aims to achieve.
 To do this, we’ve made the underlying container management technology (such as Kubernetes) opaque to the developers who just want to manage their apps.
-Without being an expert, you can CONSUME the container platform if you utilize Portainer.
+However, without being an expert, you can CONSUME the container platform if you utilize Portainer.

 1. Docker installed on your Linux machine